 Space Pirate Trainer

-This awesome shooter — you guessed it — teaches you how to be the deadliest rogue in the universe.
+Space Pirate Trainer (about $15) — you guessed it — teaches you how to be the deadliest rogue in the universe.
 The Oculus Touch controllers become duel-wield pistols, and you can also switch out for shields if you're more of a defensive player.

 A badass soundtrack and endless waves of killer robots will keep you entertained for hours on end, and you'll get a wicked workout ducking and dodging around your VR play area.